SkygearIO/skygear-doc/content/cloud-function/intro-and-deployment/python.md

 # you can verify the remote repo list by `git remote -v`
 ```

-You can obtain your Cloud Code Git URL from the [Skygear Portal INFO tab](https://portal.skygear.io/app/info).
+You can obtain your Cloud Code Git URL from the [Skygear Portal INFO tab][portal-app-info].

 ### 4. Deploy the cloud codes